 The fuel cocks must always be open during operation.
 The fuel cocks are only closed to remove the fuel tank.

-- Fuel cocks are closed A level equalization cannot take place and fuel cannot flow out of the fuel tank. - Fuel cocks are open A level equalization can take place and fuel can flow out of the fuel tank.
+- Fuel cocks are closed Level equalization cannot take place and the fuel supply to the throttle valve body is shut off. - Fuel cocks are open Level equalization can take place and the fuel supply to the throttle valve body is open.